 Frederick man's vehicle struck two state police cars, police say

 Apr.
-29—A Frederick man is accused of striking two state police cruisers on Interstate 270 on Thursday in Montgomery County, police said.
+30—A Frederick man is accused of striking two state police cruisers on Interstate 270 on Thursday in Montgomery County, police said.

 In a press release on Friday, Maryland State Police identified the driver as Kevin Junghans, 59.